r-reji/newton-fractal/README.md

 ```

 The other files in this repository are necessary for the project to run.
 They have been tested manually and you should not need to change anything.
-More information below:
+More information on each file below:

  - [Complex.java](https://github.com/r-reji/newtonFractal/blob/main/src/Complex.java) provides a template for a complex number object and all necessary associated methods.
  - [Polynomial.java](https://github.com/r-reji/newtonFractal/blob/main/src/Polynomial.java) provides a template for a complex polynomial and all necessary associated methods.